What Is a Business Credit Card and How Does It Work?

 • CARD Act protections: The CARD Act limits credit card interest rates and charges.
 Personal credit cards fall under the CARD Act, while business credit cards don’t.
 However, issuers may voluntarily follow those requirements.

 • Features and benefits: Business credit cards may offer rewards programs tailored toward business expenses.
 For example, you may earn more points on office supplies or technology purchases.
+They may also offer features such as employee cards and expense tracking.
 Personal credit cards’ rewards programs may be more tailored to personal spending, so you may be able to earn more points in categories like groceries or entertainment.
-Business cards may also offer features geared toward business owners’ needs, like employee cards and expense tracking.

 Who can qualify for a business credit card?